bbongTest1/bbongTest1.github.io/README.md

-Some configuration files you may need to change:
+The following are some configuration files you may need to change:

 - [_config.yml](_config.yml)
 - [_layouts/default-layout.html](_layouts/default-layout.html)